Koda-Pig/metaversal-test/README.md

 grid-template-columns: repeat(auto-fill, minmax(370px, 1fr));
 ```

-- I really like the space-y utility in Tailwind.
+- I like the space-y utility in Tailwind.
 Does seem like a lot more code that just using `display:grid;gap:1rem` though.

 ```
 .space-y-12 > :not([hidden]) ~ :not([hidden]) {